 Source: Restaurant Assn of NZ, 2018.

-Waiters/waitresses usually earn between minimum wage and $20 an hour.
+Waiters/waitresses usually earn between minimum wage and a little above.

 They may also receive tips from customers, but the cafe/restaurant manager decides if the tips are kept by individuals or divided equally among staff.

 Source: Restaurant Association of New Zealand, '2018 Remuneration Survey', 2018.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates